Z-Siqi/game-save/Info/FarmVile-2:-Country-Escape/README.md

   `UserBlob`, `UserBlob_A`, `UserBlob_B`, `ZooUserBlob`, `ZooUserBlob_A`, `ZooUserBlob_B`

-* Go to game data then remember it.
+* Go to game data then remember it path.

   `Android/data/com.zynga.FarmVille2CountryEscape/files`